Differentiation#

 Implicit Differentiation#

-Solving a linear system (CG or direct solve)
+Solving a dense linear system directly

-Computing \(\frac{\partial \mathbf{f}}{\partial \boldsymbol{\theta}}\) at the solution
+Computing \(\frac{\partial \mathbf{r}}{\partial \boldsymbol{\theta}}\) at the solution

 Spatially Varying Materials#